 F. Reporting Code of Conduct Violations

-All Senior Officers have a duty to report any known or suspected violation of the Code of Conduct for Senior Officers, including any violation of applicable laws, rules, or regulations, to the Bank’s President, General Counsel or Chief Human Resources Officer, who will address the suspected violation in accordance with the Bank’s Reported Concern Response Procedures (“Response Procedures”).
+All Senior Officers have a duty to report any known or suspected violation of the Code of Conduct for Senior Officers, including any violation of applicable laws, rules, or regulations, to the Bank’s President, General Counsel or Director of Human Resources, who will address the suspected violation in accordance with the Bank’s Reported Concern Response Procedures (“Response Procedures”).
 If the Senior Officer believes reporting to one of these individuals is not appropriate under the circumstances or believes the response is not satisfactory, the Senior Officer must report the known or suspected violation to the Bank’s Chief Audit Executive or the Chairman of the Audit Committee of the Bank’s Board of Directors, who will address the suspected violation in accordance with the Response Procedures.

 G. Investigation and Accountability

-Upon receiving a report of a known or suspected violation of the Code of Conduct for Senior Officers, the Bank’s President, General Counsel or Chief Human Resources Officer will (i) initiate an investigation of the matter on behalf of the Bank, and (ii) report the matter to the Chief Audit Executive.
+Upon receiving a report of a known or suspected violation of the Code of Conduct for Senior Officers, the Bank’s President, General Counsel or Director of Human Resources will (i) initiate an investigation of the matter on behalf of the Bank, and (ii) report the matter to the Chief Audit Executive.
 The Bank will take appropriate action based on the results of the investigation.
 A Senior Officer who violates the Code of Conduct for Senior Officers will be subject to appropriate disciplinary action, which may include termination of employment, as determined by the Bank.

 H. Policy Against Retaliation